rhw-repo/mern-post-app/README.md

 Update: See the subsequent live MVP app running [here](https://frontend-production-d277.up.railway.app).
 The code for that is in a separate private repo.

-This mern-post-app repo contains early experiments using MERN stack, with explanatory comments: concepts for an app designed to help users store and manage online marketing documents.
+This mern-post-app repo contains early experiments using React.js running in Vite in a MERN stack app, with explanatory comments: concepts for an app designed to help users store and manage online marketing documents.
 From these early experiments, the project was taken forward to create a custom dashboard style app featuring custom filtering for a marketing team in the financial trading sector (in private repo).
 This early project allowed for testing of concepts:

 - React hooks/custom hooks, context
 - react-dom-router